ClancyClark/ICD9to10mapping/README.md

-# ICD-9 to ICD-10 Crosswalk
+# ICD-9 to ICD-10 Mapping

-Performs crosswalk mapping to and from ICD-9 to ICD-10.
+Performs  mapping to and from ICD-9 to ICD-10.

 ## Background
-Crosswalk is based on CMS general equivalence mappings (GEMs).
+Diagnosis (CM) and procedure (PCS) codes is based on CMS general equivalence mappings (GEMs).
-Diagnosis (CM) and procedure (PCS) codes are mapped.

 The purpose of the GEMs is to create a useful, practical, code to code translation reference dictionary for both code